pvanhoof/dir-examples/README.md

 By updating the current and age, or, SOVERSION you will basically trigger people who manage packages and their tooling to rebuild programs that link with your shared library.
 You actually want that the moment you made breaking ABI changes in a newer version of it.

-When you don't want to care about libtool's -version-info, then there is also a set of more simple to follow rules.
+When you don't want to care about [libtool's -version-info feature](https://www.gnu.org/software/libtool/manual/libtool.html#Libtool-versioning), then there is also a set of more simple to follow rules.
 Those rules are for VERSION:

 > * SOVERSION = Major version (with these simplified set of rules, no subtracting of current with age is needed)
 > * Major version: increase it if you break ABI compatibility